 Heroin Addiction and Detox Clinics are not Mutually Exclusive

 Many people who do not suffer the affliction of addiction assume that drug addicts or abusers or immoral, weak, dirty, and criminal.
 These people believe that to stop doing drugs one only needs to abstain from them.
 Just make the choice to no longer take drugs.
 Simple.
-These people would be wrong, if you need to speak with a adviser that specializes in heroin detox and treatment call 1-888-325-2454
+These people would be wrong.
+For immediate help with heroin detox and treatment call 1-888-325-2454

 The Reality of Heroin Addiction

 Heroin is an opioid drug and is derived from morphine.
 It can be a powder, (brown or white) or it can be in the form of a black sticky tar like substance known as “black tar heroin.
 The National Institute on Drug Abuse states that 4.2 Americans over age 12 had used heroin at least once and about 23 percent of people who use heroin become addicted to it.

 Heroin addicts are not the thin, pasty people with sunken black eyes like in the movies.
 In reality, it is unlikely you would spot a person addicted to heroin if you passed them on the street.
 People suffer from many illnesses with overlapping symptoms and many heroin addicts are actually overweight with a bloated appearance.
 Some addicts may look and act “normal” with no signs of drug use and be capable of functioning in everyday life.
 Your reality is not their reality.
 For them every minute is another minute to figure out how to get their next fix before the receptors in their brain run out of the drug.

 Heroin changes the brain and those receptors.
 Once heroin enters into the brain, it is converted back to morphine and attaches to the brain receptors associated with pleasure.
 Receptors are also in the brain stem and affect processes such as blood pressure, respiration (breathing) and arousal.